Here are the general conditions of this website and of the Auction House. For any information regarding your privacy, click here.

-- The Auction House reserves the option to in its own judgement to issue a caution to anyone who wishes to take part in an auction - in person, via written offer or telephone participation.
+- The Auction House restricts the right at its own judgement to issue a caution to anyone who wishes to take part in an auction - in person, via written offer or telephone participation.

-- During the auction, the Auctioneer has the right to unite or separate lots.
+- During the auction, the Auctioneer has the right to put together or split up the lots.

 - The lots are sold by the sales director.
-In the case of a dispute, the disputed lot will be put back to auction in the same session, with a starting price equivalent of the last offer received.
-Offers from the Auction Room always prevail over identical written offers and telephone offers.
+In case of a dispute, the disputed lot will be put back to auction in the same session with a starting price equivalent to the last offer received.
+All the offers from the Auction Room always prevail over identical written offers and telephone offers.
 The Auction House, in such cases can use CCTV video and telephone recording during the sale.

 - The total payment of the allotment price and the auction fees can be immediately claimed by the Auction House.
-In all circumstances, the final payment must be made within 7 days of the sale.
+Under all circumstances the final payment must be made within 7 days from the sale

-- Bought and paid for lots must be collected within 15 days, unless agreed otherwise with Viscontea Casa d'Aste and except lots for which it is necessary to obtain the export license (for these ones 15 days start from the moment in which the authorizations are ready).
-The auction house doesn’t directly deal with packaging and shipping, but has a collaboration with a shipping company that can takes care of the entire procedure, if the customer requests it.
-Following this period, the Auction House will be except from all responsible for the safe storage and custody, and any eventual deterioration of the goods.
+- All bought and paid lots must be collected within 15 days from the sale, unless agreed otherwise with Viscontea Casa d'Aste and except for lots that require the export license, that will take 15 days starting from the moment in which the authorizations are ready.
+The auction house does not directly deal with packaging and shipping, but has a collaboration with a shipping company that can take care of the entire procedure, if the customer requests it.
+Following this period, the Auction House will be exempt from all responsibility for the safe storage and custody, and any eventual deterioration of the goods.
 After the 15 day expiry, a daily cost of storage of € 10,00 per day will be charged.
-The goods will also be transported to an external storage site at the expense and risk of the Buyer.
+The goods will also be transported to an external storage site at the Buyer’s expense and risk.

-- The Buyers are requested to read and observe all laws relating to the objects being purchased, and are requested to pay particular attention to the law D.Lgs.
+- The Buyers are requested to read and observe all laws relating to the purchased objects, and are requested to pay particular attention to the law D.Lgs.
 22.01.2004 n.
 42 (c.d.
 Codice dei Beni Culturali - the law on cultural related goods) and ss.mm.
-The export of goods is regulated by the above law, Customs Law and Tax Law - which must all be followed.
-The Auction House waives all responsibility concerning restrictions on movement and export of the goods that the Buyer may come across.
+The export of goods is regulated by the above-mentioned law, Customs Law and Tax Law - which must all be observed.
+The Auction House waives all responsibility concerning restrictions on movement and exportation of the goods that the Buyer may come across with.

 - In case of dispute with the Italian State, the Buyer and the Seller cannot make a claim (inclusive compensation or repayment) against the Auction House.

-- Any dispute will be resolved in the Foro di Milano.
+- Any dispute will be resolved at the Foro di Milano.